Architectural Solar Solutions

 • Space Optimization: BIPV eliminates the need for separate solar installations, making it ideal for urban environments.

-• Durability and Strength: The strongest BIPV solutions feature glass-on-glass construction, providing superior weather resistance and longevity.
+• Durability and Strength: The strongest BIPV solutions feature glass-on-glass construction, providing superior protection from weather and longevity.

 The Growing Role of Vertical Solar Facades

-One of the most exciting trends in architectural solar is the development of vertical solar facades.
-While rooftop solar is limited by space and orientation, vertical facades provide an opportunity to capture energy from sunlight throughout the day, particularly in densely populated cities where rooftop access is constrained.
+One of the most exciting trends in architectural solar is the development of solar built into walls.
+Because rooftop solar is limited by space and orientation, especially in densely populated cities where rooftop access is constrained, vertical facades provide an opportunity to capture energy from sunlight throughout the day.

 Why Vertical Solar Makes Sense: